 The customer credit balance feature allows you to assign credit and debit adjustments to a specific customer.
 The resulting balance is applied to future invoices for that customer.

 Displaying a customer’s tax ID on invoice documents is a common requirement.
 With Stripe, you can add one or multiple tax IDs to a customer.
 A customer’s tax IDs are displayed in the header of invoice and credit note PDFs.
 See the Tax IDs page for more details.

 A coupon contains information about a percent-off or amount-off discount.
 Stripe Billing allows you to associate a coupon with a customer, resulting in a discount for all invoices billed.

 Creating an invoice—either manually or when generated by a subscription—uses the coupon by applying a corresponding discount to the invoice amount due, subtracted from the pre-tax amount.
-This information is then displayed in the invoice footer summary table.
+You can view this information in the invoice footer summary table.